 Planning for Mulch

-Mulching your flower beds and around your yard seems easy enough, but there are some things that you want to avoid.
-First and foremost, remove some of the excess mulch or soil that is in and around your flower beds.
-This will give your mulch bed a better look and allows the mulch to give the flowers and plants located inside the bed an adequate amount of nutrients.
+Mulching your flowerbeds around your yard seems easy enough, but there are some things that you want to avoid.
+First and foremost, remove some of the excess mulch or soil that is in and around your flowerbeds.
+This will give your mulch bed a better look and allow the mulch to give the flowers and plants located inside the bed an adequate amount of nutrients.